Icohedron/SleepVote/README.md

 # Gives permissions to everything in the plugin
 sleepvote

 # Gives permission to execute the commands.
-Recommended for all users.
+Recommended for all users
 sleepvote.command

 # Gives permission to execute the 'hide' command.
-Recommended for admins only.
+Recommended for admins only
 sleepvote.command.hide

 # Gives permission to execute the 'mute' command.
-Recommended for all users.
+Recommended for all users
 sleepvote.command.mute

 # Gives permission to execute the 'status' command.
-Recommended for admins, but users are okay too.
+Recommended for all users
 sleepvote.command.status

 # Users with this permission are ignored by the plugin when counting and calculating sleeping players.
-Recommended only for admins.
+Recommended only for admins
 # Must be enabled in the config
 sleepvote.hidden

 # A typical permission setup for default users:
-# [+] sleepvote.command
+# [+] sleepvote.command.mute
-# [-] sleepvote.command.hide
-# [-] sleepvote.command.reload
-# [-] sleepvote.command.status
+# [+] sleepvote.command.status
 ```

 ## Screenshots